A Cosmological Holographic Reconstruction of f(Q) Theory: Abstract

 \section{Abstract}

 This paper explores a cosmological reconstruction scheme in the background of $f(Q)$ gravity theory from a Holographic perspective.
 The basic motivation for this work is that the reconstruction is performed from a holographic origin, which has its roots in the black hole thermodynamics and quantum gravity.
 Dark energy models inspired by holographic prescription are used to reconstruct the $f(Q)$ gravity models.
 Two such models, namely the Granda-Oliveros holographic dark energy model and its generalization, the Chen-Jing model are considered for the study.
 Different scale factors are used and a thorough reconstruction scheme is set up using the dark energy models.
 The observationally constrained values of the free model parameters have been used to form the reconstructed models.
 Finally, a thorough investigation of the energy conditions has been performed to check the cosmological viability of the reconstructed $f(Q)$ models.
 As an outcome, we get some very promising and cosmologically viable $f(Q)$ models that present some interesting properties and demand further investigation.
+Finally a method is discussed how the constructed $f(Q)$ models can be reconciled with a generalized holographic dark energy.